-As we’ve mentioned, the beauty of Chat Marketing, what makes it so potent as a marketing strategy, is how easy and seamless it renders the sales funnel.
-In a chat conversation, going from consideration to purchase, for example, is as easy as a single click from a chat window to a checkout page.
+As we’ve mentioned, the beauty of mobile messaging, what makes it so potent as a marketing strategy, is how easy and seamless it renders the sales funnel.
+In a conversation on SMS or Facebook Messenger, going from consideration to purchase, for example, is as easy as a single click from a messaging window to a checkout page.
 That means a shorter, more unified funnel.

 But, according to McKinsey, 40% of consumers change their minds right before they make a purchase because of something they see, learn, or do.
 This something might be a subpar interaction with a salesperson, or cheaper pricing from a competitor, or missing or misleading product information.
 And it’s amplified in e-commerce: 95%+ of customers leave a given ecommerce site without making a purchase, or they abandon their cart.

-So how can Chat Marketing enable companies to retain those 40% of customers who change their minds as well as the 95% who abandon their carts?
+So how can mobile messaging enable companies to retain those 40% of customers who change their minds as well as the 95% who abandon their carts?

-This is where Chat Marketing has the edge over any other medium.
-Since chat enables brands to have real-time, two-way conversations with customers, your chatbot can send customers the right information at the right time–say, a well-timed discount–that will stop them from changing their minds.
+This is where mobile messaging has the edge over any other medium.
+Since it enables brands to have automated, real-time, two-way conversations with customers, your can send customers the right information at the right time—say, a well-timed discount—that will stop them from changing their minds.

 In fact, ongoing conversation shifts the whole funnel; since you are engaging directly with the customer, you stay top of mind throughout their journey.
 That means those concerns that change customers’ minds at the last minute may be addressed at any point before purchase.

-Furthermore, Chat Marketing is the best way to retarget online window shoppers and cart abandoners.
-As we discussed in the awareness and consideration stages, with a chatbot, you don’t need to trail someone around the Internet throwing up banner ads, hoping they take notice, and praying they don’t get annoyed.
-Chat Marketing doesn’t operate on a wing and a prayer.
+Furthermore, mobile messaging is the best way to retarget online window shoppers and cart abandoners.
+As we discussed in the awareness and consideration stages, with an intelligent messaging strategy, you don’t need to trail someone around the Internet throwing up banner ads, hoping they take notice, and praying they don’t get annoyed.
+Mobile messaging doesn’t operate on a wing and a prayer.
 Instead, it utilizes data and strategy to figure out why a customer didn’t buy, and it incentivizes them to come back and make that purchase.

 Say you’re a cosmetics brand and a customer visited your site three times, added two of your lip kits and a mascara to their cart, then abandoned that cart.
 In the past, you might have emailed that person — if you could locate their email address — reminding them about their abandoned cart, and you might have tried, in that email, to figure out why they didn’t buy.